Sancho scores again but Man Utd held as Ten Hag's winning start ended by Aston Villa in stormy conditions | Goal.com

 But while there was some neat attacking play again on show, the defensive frailties that undermined them so much through last season were again on show in the second half.
 Lisandro Martinez's arrival into the squad cannot come soon enough!

-As for their next pre-season assignment, United face Atletico Madrid in Norway on July 30 before hosting Rayo Vallecano at Old Trafford.
-The Red Devils get their season underway with a home clash against Brighton on August 7.
+As for their next pre-season assignment, United face Atletico Madrid in Norway on July 30 before hosting Rayo Vallecano at Old Trafford, while they get their Premier League season underway with a home clash against Brighton on August 7.

 WTF moment: Ronaldo's Insta intervention